ioannisa/SecuredAndroidPersistence/README.md

 ## Leverage your Persistence and Encryption in Android
 *by Ioannis Anifantakis*

-Android Secure Persist Library is an Android library written purely in Kotlin.
-It is designed to provide secure and efficient storage of preferences in Android applications.
-By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data is stored safely, protecting it from unauthorized access.
+Android Secure Persist Library is a pure Kotlin library designed to provide secure and efficient storage of preferences, complex data types, and files in Android applications.
+By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data —including complex objects and files— is stored safely, protecting it from unauthorized access.

-This library simplifies the process of encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, making it easy for developers to implement secure storage solutions.
+This library simplifies the process of encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, supports serialization of complex data types, and provides robust file encryption capabilities, making it easy for developers to implement comprehensive secure storage solutions.

 ## Features
 * **Secure Preferences Management:** Easily encrypt and decrypt preferences using `SharedPreferences` and `DataStore`.
+* **Support for Complex Data Types:** Serialize and securely store complex objects, including custom classes and collections.
+* **File Encryption and Decryption:** Securely encrypt and decrypt files, ensuring sensitive data remains protected even when stored externally.
 * **Property Delegation:** Use Kotlin property delegation for seamless integration of encrypted preferences.
-* **Raw Data Encryption:** Directly encrypt and decrypt raw data with EncryptionManager for additional flexibility.
+* **Raw Data Encryption:** Directly encrypt and decrypt raw data and files with `EncryptionManager` for additional flexibility.
 * **Asynchronous Operations:** Efficiently handle preferences with non-blocking operations using DataStore.
+* **External Key Management:** Use custom external keys for scenarios requiring cross-device data decryption or remote key retrieval.

 ## Why Use SecurePersist?
-* **Security:** Protect sensitive data with robust encryption techniques.
+* **Security:** Protect sensitive data with robust encryption techniques, including complex objects and files.
-* **Ease of Use:** Simplifies the process of managing encrypted preferences with a user-friendly API.
+* **Ease of Use:** Simplifies the process of managing encrypted preferences and data with a user-friendly API.
-* **Versatility:** Supports a variety of data types and integrates seamlessly with existing Android components.
+* **Versatility:** Supports a variety of data types, including primitives, complex objects, and files, integrating seamlessly with existing Android components.
-* **Variety of usage:** Works with several primitive types and strings, but also supports encryption/decryption of Files.
 * **Performance:** Ensures non-blocking operations for a smooth user experience.
+* **Flexibility:** Allows for external key management, enabling secure data storage and retrieval across devices or from remote servers.

 ## Installation

 There are two ways to install this library to your project

-### Install by adding directly the module to your project
+### Option 1: Add the Module Directly to Your Project
 The directory `secure-persist` contains the module of this library, so you can
-1. copy it to your root folder of the project (same as you see it in this repo folders)
+1. Copy the secure-persist directory from this repository into the root folder of your project.
-2. at the bottom of your `settings.gradle` you tell android to treat the folder you copied as a module
+2. Include the Module at the bottom of your `settings.gradle`
 ```kotlin
 rootProject.name = "My App Name"
 include(":app")